Legal guide for company directors and CEOs in the UK

 • misfeasance: a liquidator, a creditor or a shareholder can recover money or damages from the directors of a company who have misapplied, retained or become liable or accountable for any money or property of the company, or have been guilty of misfeasance or breach of fiduciary or other duties in relation to the company.

 A disqualification order may be made by the court against a director (or shadow director) of a company that becomes insolvent, if the director’s conduct as a director makes them unfit to be concerned in the management of a company.
-A disqualified director shall not, without leave of the court, be a director of a company or in any way, whether directly or indirectly, be concerned or take part in the promotion, formation or management of a company for a specified period beginning with the date of the order.
+A disqualified director must not, without leave of the court, be a director of a company or in any way, whether directly or indirectly, be concerned or take part in the promotion, formation or management of a company for a specified period beginning with the date of the order.

 14. How can a director limit his/her liability?